- Actions Basics

 - Trash: After success, move the draft to the trash can.

-If the after success is set to archive or trash the draft, and that draft is currently loaded in the editor, Drafts will also end editing of that draft.
-If focus mode is current enabled, the next draft in the draft list will be loaded.
-If focus mode is off, you will be returned to a new draft, ready to edit.
+If after success is set to archive or trash the draft, and that draft is currently loaded in the editor, Drafts will also end editing of that draft.
+There is an option available in Editor Settings to control what happens in when this occurs (either load a new draft, or load the next draft in the draft list).

 The after success settings on an action can also assign one or more tags to the draft.
 Place a comma-separated list of tags in the “Assign tags” field, and those tags will be assigned to the draft when the action completes successfully.
 This is a great way to file drafts - for example, assigning a “tweet” tag to any drafts that were posted to Twitter with an action.

 The notification setting determines whether Drafts will show a banner and confirmation sounds after running the action.
 The options are:

 - None: Do not show a banner or play notification sounds after the action.
-Typically used for actions (like keys which insert text) that require no confirmation.
+Typically used for actions (like keys that insert text) that require no confirmation.

-- Errors: Only show notifications if an error occurs running the action.
+- Errors: Only show notifications if an error occurs while running the action.

 - All: Always show completion confirmation, regardless of success or failure.

 Actions generate logs of the actions execution which provide useful records of what actions have been performed on a draft, and what (if any) error occurred.
 Depending on the type of action, it may make sense not to log the execution of the action.
 For example, you might not need to know a history of each time you copied the draft to clipboard, or inserted a bold text markup with an action key.
 See action logs for details on accessing logs.

 - None: Do not save logs of this action’s execution.